yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 To close the Submission History Viewer, click on the browser page outside of the viewer.

 ===================================================
-View a histogram of scores for a problem
+View a Histogram of Scores for a Single Problem
 ===================================================

 You can view a chart of the score distribution for a specified problem.

 .. note:: In order to view the score distribution for a problem, you need its unique identifier.
 See :ref:`find_URL`.

-To display demographic distributions for gender and educational attainment:
+To display the distribution of scores for a problem:

 #.
 View the live version of your course.